Monday, June 29, 2015

 My mother has some super laying chickens.
 Some of the eggs are so big you have to worry about the chickie - OUCH.

-Remember that old Bluebell slogan?
+Remember that Bluebell slogan?
 The cows think Brenham is heaven?

 Jack Allens' Kitchen makes a fine Mexican Martini.
-I highly (hic) recommend it.
-Hubby and I are all about trying new places, but some some deserve multiple visits, and this is one of those places!
 We had some delish chorizo stuffed tenderloin and some barbacoa enchiladas, too.
-No room for dessert!

 My kitty seems to be losing weight.
 Plus, she regularly roams the kitchen looking for food bits on the floor.
 She's gotten quite bold about hopping up in your face when she smells you eating something good.
 And when she hears a pull tab being opened she thinks it's canned food even though I stopped serving her that over a year ago.
 I need to move her nap pad out of the kitchen.